 - regularly scheduled workweek and shall be paid in cash within the same pay period in which the overtime was worked. - (D) Compensatory Time Off.
-Each employee may accrue up to sixty (60) hours compensatory time off in lieu of overtime pay in a compensatory time bank.
+Each employee may accrue up to eighty (80)hours compensatory time off in lieu of overtime pay in a compensatory time bank.
 Compensatory time off must be scheduled at a time mutually agreeable to the employee and the Sheriff's Office.
-Employees accruing in excess of sixty (60) hours will be compensated in pay for the excess on the last working day of November each year. - (E) Fee Surrender.
+Employees accruing in excess of eighty (80) hours will be compensated in pay for the excess on a monthly basis. - (E) Fee Surrender.
 All witness fees and mileage allowance paid for the employee's appearance in court proceedings shall be turned over to the County Treasurer. - (F) During Vacation.
 A court appearance or call-back during an employee's scheduled vacation shall be compensated by a minimum of eight (8) hours overtime.
-At the assignment's end, the employee shall go on off-duty status. - (G) Extra Duty.
+At the assignment's end, the employee shall go on off-duty status.
+For the purpose of this section vacation only refers to bid vacation block which will include the days off adjacent to the scheduled time off.
+To be eligible employee shall notify the District Attorney's Office of the vacation time off. - (G) Extra Duty.
 Should special duties or functions arise that are not otherwise covered by an employee's job description, the Sheriff may assign the extra duty to any employee qualified to perform the functions.
 The Sheriff, prior to the assignments, shall establish a compensation level for the extra duty commensurate with the performance required.
 Hours spent outside the normal shift performing the extra duty shall not be considered as overtime, unless so required by the Fair Labor Standards Act or this Agreement.
 In the event that the compensation level is less than the employee's regular rate of pay, then the employee may refuse the extra duty assignment. - (H) Overtime Distribution.
 Except where specialized skills are required (in the opinion of the Sheriff), normal overtime assignments shall be distributed equally among those employees who volunteer to work overtime insofar as it is reasonable to do so.
 Employees shall sign up for assignments on a list established by the Sheriff.
 It is understood that all employees will be required to work overtime on a mandatory basis if a need is so determined by the Sheriff.
 Nothing in this provision shall limit the Sheriff in the current use of the Sheriff's Reserves. - (I) No Pyramiding.
 Overtime compensation shall not be paid more than once for the same hours worked under any provision of this Article or Agreement.